AdminForIinRange/AiFinanceChatBot/README.md

 # VelvoTrade AI Chat

-An AI-powered, real-time chat assistant for market analysis, trading strategies, and investment insights — built with Next.js, React, and Chakra UI.
+An AI-powered, real-time chat assistant for market analysis, finance strategies, and investment insights — built with Next.js, React, and Chakra UI.

 ---